neuralpain/oneclickwinrar/README.md

 > Get the full package from the [releases page][release].
 It includes everything you need for customization.
 >
 > Yes, [customization](#customization).
 Read further down past the "features" and the "how-tos" for the customization section.
 >
 > For Chinese users on systems without a VPN, download [this package][ocwr_chinese] configured with the Chinese (Simplified) translation of WinRAR for 64-bit operating systems (view previous releases for 32-bit installers).

 ## Features

 - Install and license any available version of WinRAR for both 32-bit and 64-bit architectures
 - Automatically download and install the latest English WinRAR (64-bit) installer (at time of release)
-- Optionally download a specific version of WinRAR and/or preserve the installer for future installations
+- Optionally download a specific version of WinRAR and/or preserve the installer[^3] for future installations
-  - `oneclickwinrar` deletes download cache by default
-- Status updates via Windows toast notifications
+- Status updates via Windows toast notifications[^4]
-  - Click on the notifications when they appear (with or without a visible button) for more more information
 - Create custom licenses for your personal use
 - Remove WinRAR licenses (for whatever reason)
 - Uninstall WinRAR